 Now, there are also serious risks associated with using wild lettuce.
 For starters, it may react badly to any medication you’re already taking.
 While it’s not addictive, you can easily get too much in your system which can, in some cases, be fatal.

-Like most herbs/edible plants, there are lookalikes which can be either edible or inedible and it’s important to know which is which.
+Like most herbs/edible plants, there are lookalikes that can be either edible or inedible and it’s important to know which is which.

 1. Dandelion (Taraxacum Officinale)